 After a comprehensive analysis of the information obtained, the Australian Nuclear Science and Technology Organisation (ANSTO) provided the results of the trial at the meeting of the Society of Nuclear Medicine and Molecular Imaging (SNMMI).
 Within the first 12 weeks of monitoring, the PSA levels decreased by more than 50% in half of the patients, while in 27% of men, the PSA levels decreased to 80% or more.
 According to the results of PET-CT and scintigraphy, the radiological improvement of more than 50% occurred in 57% of patients, and in 43% of them this indicator reached 80% or more.
 The size of metastases in the bones and soft tissues decreased, the pain syndrome became less severe.

 Currently, at least 8 clinical trials of Lutetium-177 PSMA therapy are being carried out at the major clinics in Italy, Germany, Australia, the Netherlands and the USA.
 They are in the first (testing of methodology on healthy volunteers) and in the second phases (testing of methodology on patients with prostate cancer), therefore they are open to the inclusion of new patients.
-Thanks to this, men with prostate cancer can be treated in specialized centers of the leading countries of the world, without extra fee, at the expense of the organizers of the trials.
+Thanks to this, men with prostate cancer can be treated in specialized centers in the world leading countries, without extra fee, at the expense of the organizers of the trials.
 For this purpose, you need to contact the clinic which carries out the trial, and undergo an examination there for compliance with its criteria.
 It is also important to prepare a package of documents and translate them into the official language of the country.
 The patients can do this on their own or with the help of the specialist in medical tourism.

 Patient Oliver Davis, 47 years old, USA.
 Prostate cancer was diagnosed at the advanced stage, when the primary tumor had already spread metastasize to the spine, regional and distant lymph nodes.
 A multifocal biopsy confirmed prostate adenocarcinoma, with a Gleason score of 9 points (high grade).
 Taking into account the spread of the tumor, the board of an oncologist, urologist and surgeon decided to perform Flare blockade and medical castration as hormone therapy.
 Chemotherapy from a group of taxanes (for example, Docetaxelum) was considered as the second-line therapy or additional therapy.
 The patient was regularly treated according to the recommended scheme, however, follow-up scintigraphy and CT showed the growth of metastatic lesions and an increase in their number.
 Despite the young age of the man, life expectancy decreased to 6-8 months.
 This served as an indication for high-tech treatment – Lutetium-177 PSMA therapy.
 The results of preliminary PSMA-PET/CT assumed an excellent result from the use of Lutetium-177, as the tumor and metastases actively accumulated the drug.
 Despite the urgency of the situation, the number of patients on the "waiting list" for radionuclide therapy allowed him to undergo the first procedure not earlier than in 1.5 months.
-To speed up this process, the patient signed up for treatment at a foreign medical facility – Helios Hospital Berlin-Buch, in Germany.
+To speed up this process, the patient signed up for treatment at a foreign medical facility – University Hospital Frankfurt am Main, in Germany.
 The treatment began after 12 days.
-According to the results of the follow-up Gallium 68-PSMA PET/CT, small metastases in the bones disappeared after the first procedure, while large ones significantly decreased in size.
+According to the results of the follow-up PSMA PET/CT, small metastases in the bones disappeared after the first procedure, while large ones significantly decreased in size.
 The second procedure was planned after 4 weeks, with a mandatory follow-up examination.
 Currently, the life expectancy of the man is more than 18 months.

 Specificities of Lutetium-177 PSMA therapy